$455 of free accessories with every mattress purchase

 Comparison-shopping is an important aspect of the mattress-buying process.
 Every mattress is uniquely crafted for a feel that will feel more comfortable for some people, and less so for others.
 By reviewing different brands and models, you can also get a good idea about price expectations, delivery options, return policies, and other factors.
-For this comparison guide, we’ll take a closer look at Puffy and Casper, two of the country’s most popular “bed-in-a-box” mattress brands.
+For this comparison guide, we’ll take a closer look at Puffy and Casper, two of the country’s most popular “mattress-in-a-box” brands.

 Casper has been in business since 2014.
 The flagship Casper Original is a mixed-foam mattress with a comfort layer of open-cell polyfoam, a transitional layer of zoned memory foam, and a high-density polyfoam base.
 With polyfoam on top, this mattress provides more responsiveness and conforms less than the Puffy Mattress.
 A hybrid version of the Casper Original – known simply as the Casper Hybrid – swaps the base polyfoam for a support core of pocketed coils.
 Additionally, Casper offers two luxury hybrid models: the Nova Hybrid, and Wave Hybrid.
 Like the Casper Original, the company’s hybrid models contain zoned transitional layers to deliver more support for your body.
 Casper offers a budget-friendly all-foam bed known as the Casper Element, as well.
-Firmness for these beds ranges between medium soft (4) and medium firm (6).
+Firmness for these beds ranges between medium (5) and medium firm (6).